jlbradley1844/jlbradley1844.github.io/_posts/2022-07-25-spirituality-definition.md

 understand and will suffice for the scope of this paper.

 That lesson is: humans exist in both the physical world and a spiritual world.
-Ths spiritual plane is the lowest spiritual plane in God's creation, and the only one we may reside in.
+Ths spiritual plane in which humans reside is the lowest spiritual plane in God's creation, and the only one we may reside in.
 As for our experience in the physical realm, it is "metaphoric."
 It is a physical world in which we develop ourselves spiritually.
 Regrettably, your dog Spot is entirely